November 2023

 As of January 2024, I became practicing provisionally as a licensed professional counselor.
 I found that I wanted to help beyond the scope of just a school counselor, and to further develop my ability to counsel in both a therapeutic and general life coaching role.
 In this capacity, I have begun practicing both independently as a therapist, and as a life coach.
 I am now able to serve children, adolescents, students, parents, and everyone directly, instead of through the lens or agenda of a public school.

-In my personal time, I love discovering everything St. Louis has to offer.
-While I am new to living here in St. Peters, I've been out here nearly every year of my life around Thanksgiving, Christmas, and Easter, as this is the city in which my family gathered for the holidays :) You will also frequently find me singing on a worship team somewhere, going to music concerts, comedy shows, trivia nights, and anything and everything involving supporting my kiddos extracurricular activities.
-For a decade in which I was a school counselor, I also volunteered as the Pep Band director, which helped pave the way to becoming a life coaching, and NOTHING gives me greater joy than cheering them on in anything and everything they are trying to achieve.
+In my free time, I have been working on improving my physical health, deepening my personal faith, and discovering everything the St. Louis area has to offer.
+While I am new to living here in St. Peters, I've been visiting nearly every year of my life, spending Thanksgiving, Christmas, Easter, and other holidays with my family :) You will also frequently find me singing on a worship team or karaoke somewhere, going to rock concerts, comedy shows, trivia nights, and anything and everything involving supporting my kiddo's extracurricular activities.
+For the decade I was a school counselor, I was also the High School Pep Band director, which helped pave the way to becoming a life coach.
+Truly, NOTHING gives me greater joy than cheering them on in anything and everything they are trying to achieve.
 I am also now, and will forever be, an outspoken advocate against school corruption and a LOUD voice for student rights and student-centered education.

 Education and Licensure